rajakumar-sg/euler-interview/README.md

 That is, 3 + 7 + 4 + 9 = 23.

-Find the maximum total from top to bottom of the eulerTriangle below:
+Find the maximum total from top to bottom of the triangle below:

 ```
                             75